yehia67/documentation/iot/0.1/how-to-guides/read-sensor-data.md

 # Read sensor data from a microcontroller

-**In this guide, you create a low-budget sensor application that has similar features to the Bosch XDK.**
+**In this guide, you create a low-budget application that allows you to read data from a sensor that's connected to an nRF52 series microcontroller.**

 ## Prerequisites